javascript-tutorial/zh.javascript.info/3-frames-and-windows/03-cross-window-communication/article.md

 `targetOrigin`
 : Specifies the origin for the target window, so that only a window from the given origin will get the message.

 The `targetOrigin` is a safety measure.
-Remember, if the target window comes from another origin, we can't read it's `location` in the sender window.
+Remember, if the target window comes from another origin, we can't read its `location` in the sender window.
 So we can't be sure which site is open in the intended window right now: the user could navigate away, and the sender window has no idea about it.

 Specifying `targetOrigin` ensures that the window only receives the data if it's still at the right site.
 Important when the data is sensitive.